DigitalGrinnell/ISLE-Documentation/DG-2nd-Migration.md

 ```

 ## Modifying 'settings.php'
-In order for the imported Drupal database to work properly here, we need to bring the new DB credentials into `/opt/ISLE/persistent/html/sites/default/settings.php` with these changes...
+In order for the imported Drupal database to work properly here, we need to bring the new DB credentials, and the new/temporary address, into `/opt/ISLE/persistent/html/sites/default/settings.php` with these changes...

 ### Old 'settings.php'...

 ```
+$base_url = 'https://digital.grinnell.edu';  // NO trailing slash!

+$cookie_domain = 'digital.grinnell.edu';

 $databases = array (
   'default' =>
   array (